CjHare/SiegeGuard/README.md

 Besides the hand-rolled typed bindings, that were tested with unit and integration tests on locally deployed contract (on a private network), the Solidity was checked locally using [Slither](https://github.com/crytic/slither)

-Initially, I choose to use `solc` over leading frameworks like Hardhat or Truffle because of the low number of contracts involved.
+Initially, I chose to use `solc` over leading frameworks like Hardhat or Truffle because of the low number of contracts involved.
 Additionally, based on prior experience, I had grievances with Truffle's opinionated approach and lacked confidence in Hardhat beyond running a test node.